PieInTheSky-Inc/YaDc/README.md

-# Yet another Dolores Clone
+# Yet another Dolores clone

 This is a Discord Bot for Pixel Starships, targeted for hosting on Heroku.